hellmarbecker/blog/_posts/2022-08-30-processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

 In Confluent Cloud, create two topics `adsb-raw` and `adsb-json` for the flight data.
 You can create them with just one partition and leave all the other default settings in place.
 Also you have to create an API key and assign ACLs to it that allow both read and write access to those two topics.
 I have covered this in detail in [an earlier post](/2021/10/19/reading-avro-streams-from-confluent-cloud-into-druid/).

+If you are using a service account rather than personal account for the API key (as you should), you will also need an ACL to allow read access to all _consumer groups prefixed by `kafka_supervisor`_.

 On your Raspberry Pi, create a script `send_kafka.sh` like this:

 ```bash